yuhuan-wu/JCS/README.md

 train/2.jpg train/2.png
 ````

-Where for example `train/1.jpg` is the CT image filename and `train/1.png` is the name of the corresponding annotation image.
+Where `train/1.jpg` is the CT image filename and `train/1.png` is the name of the corresponding annotation image.
 Each line includes one CT image with a corresponding annotation image.

 Edit `./tools/train.sh`, replace `--data_dir ./data/xxxxx` with `--data_dir ./data/COVID-Dataset`.

 If you do not have data, you can train with provided examples as described below.

-#### Training Segmentation Model: An Example
+* Training Segmentation Model: An Example

 We provide a training script with training examples which are located in the `data` folder.